VBayesLab/VBLabDocs/Model-Plot.md

 <br>
 Type of figure to be plotted.
 Can be specify as:
 - `'Density'` plot a density.
 The argument `'Distribution'` must be specified.
 - `'Interval'` plot prediction interval.
+We the argument `'Ytrue'` to specify true responses, if available.
 - `'Shrinkage'` plot shrinkage parameters over VB iteration for fitted DeepGLM models.
 </div>